dagster-io/dagster/docs/sphinx/sections/api/apidocs/internals.rst

 Executors (Experimental)
 ------------------------

 APIs for constructing custom executors.
-While this is considered advanced experimental usage, significant advanced warning will be given before any breakages occur to this set of APIs.
-Please note that using dagster-provided executors is considered stable, common usage.
+This is considered advanced experimental usage.
+Please note that using Dagster-provided executors is considered stable, common usage.

 .. autodecorator:: executor